yk1002/CarND-Traffic-Sign-Classifier-Project/README.md

 | RELU                  |                                            | 100
 | Fully connected       |                                            | 43

 This model produced a respectable 96% validation accuracy.
-The next step is to find non-default values for model and training parameters that achieve higher validation accuracies.
+In the following step different model parameters were tested to find ones that achieve higher validation accuracies.

-The code for this step is contained in the 5th an 15th code cell of the IPython notebook.
+The code for this step is contained in the 5th an 15th code cells of the IPython notebook.

 Tweak model and training parameters for improvement